Last modified: 2020-05-19 | Approximate reading time 4 mins

 This advice is especially important when talking about flat roofs that are covered with a layer of gravel, as the wind tends to displace the small rocks.

-Pay special attention to the areas near any air vents and around the drain, in order to see if the latter could become blocked.
+Pay special attention to the areas near any air vents and around the drain, to see if the latter could become blocked.
 Having a blocked drain is one of the worst possible situations that can happen with a flat roof.
 Water will accumulate on the surface and will pass through the slightest crack, in addition to creating extra weight.
 This could cause overflow on the building’s exterior walls.

 For rooftops that are covered in gravel or granules, sweeping and putting things back into place with a broom could make a huge difference.
 Always make sure that the rocks are well spread out on the surface, as they serve to protect the rooftop.